 For electronic resources, search the Electronic Resources Finder.

-Images of archival documents and of works of art from the Library's Photoarchive are available for browsing and download.
+Images of works of art from the Library's Photoarchive, archival documents, and books are available for browsing and/or download.